Goal: Accelerate technology-based capital investment and job growth.

 High-Tech Payroll Share

 Not only does Virginia have a high percentage of jobs in high-tech industries, these industries pay substantially more than the average industry job.
-Virginia again led the nation in the percentage of total industry payroll attributable to high-tech industries.
-This percentage was 25.5% in 2014, which was down from a high of 26.6% in 2011.
-Virginia’s percentage was almost double the national rate of 13.2% in 2014.
+Virginia ranked second in the nation in the percentage of total industry payroll attributable to high-tech industries.
+This percentage was 25.4% in 2016, which was down from a high of 26.1% in 2012.
+Virginia’s percentage was almost double the national rate of 13.2% in 2016.
 Once again, regional results vary widely.
-In the Northern region, the percentage of total payroll made by high-tech industries was 41.3%.
-One other region, the Eastern region, was above the statewide average with 28.2%.
+In the Northern region, the percentage of total payroll made by high-tech industries was 42.7%.
+No other region was above the statewide average.

 High-Tech Export Share

-Virginia’s exports held steady at $18.1 billion in 2011 to 2015.
-During this time, exports from high-tech industries – which here do not include service exports and are an important source of export revenue to Virginia – dropped at a slightly lower rate, from $3.7 billion in 2013 to $3.5 billion in 2017.
-Thus, high tech exports increased slightly in relative terms from 21.3% of total exports in 2011 to 20.1% in 2015.
+Virginia’s exports decreased from $17.9 billion in 2013 to $16.54 billion in 2017.
+During this time, exports from high-tech industries – which here do not include service exports, an important source of export revenue to Virginia – dropped at a slightly lower rate, from $3.7 billion in 2013 to $3.5 billion in 2017.
+Thus, high tech exports increased slightly in relative terms, from 21.0% of total exports in 2013 to 21.1% in 2017.
 High-tech exports are a relatively small percentage of the state economy.
-They were 0.8% of state GDP in 2014, which is below the national average of 2.3% in the same year, ranking the state 39th among U.S. states.
+They were 0.7% of state GDP in 2017, which is below the national average of 2.2% in the same year, ranking the state 39th among U.S. states.
 Virginia lagged all benchmark states in this measure.
-The leading state was Washington with high-tech exports constituting 12.0% of state GDP.
+The leading state was Washington, with high-tech exports constituting 9.2% of state GDP.

 The market trends metric shows how employment and payroll have changed over the last five years for all industries and Virginia’s R&T Roadmap industries, with the base-year index being 100.
 R&T Roadmap industries are key sectors where Virginia has strong capabilities and assets that present the best commercial opportunities.
-They include advanced manufacturing, aerospace, communications, cyber security, energy, environment, information technology, life sciences, modeling and simulation, nuclear physics, and transportation.
+They include advanced manufacturing, aerospace, communications, cyber security, energy, environment, information technology, life sciences, nuclear physics, transportation, and unmanned systems.
 The above industries may support other sectors important to Virginia; for instance, cyber security and IT support national security.

 What are the implications?

-Virginia’s high-tech industry and strategic R&T Roadmap sectors maintained their share of state total industry employment and payroll in 2014.
+Virginia’s high-tech industry maintained or improved its share of state total industry employment and payroll in 2016.
 The pace of growth in employment and payroll in these sectors over the last five years has been similar to other industries.
-Virginia’s high-tech employment share continues to rank first in the nation but declined in the last year.
+Virginia’s high-tech employment share continues to rank first in the nation.
 There are considerable differences among Virginia regions, with the Northern region driving state results.
-Virginia’s reported high-tech exports have increased little over the last five years, and the state ranks much lower than most states, indicating that most Virginia high-tech production occurs in the services sector or involves manufactured goods, such as defense equipment, for domestic use.
+Virginia’s reported high-tech exports have decreased over the last five years, and the state ranks much lower than most states, indicating that most Virginia high-tech production occurs in the services sector or involves manufactured goods, such as defense equipment, for domestic use.
 R&T Roadmap sector employment grew at the same rate as other Virginia industries during the 2012 -2016 period, while R&T Roadmap sector payroll grew slower than total payroll.